Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 USI-LS
 - Replaced Water usage with Dirt.
 Apparently Fertilizer is mostly water.
 - Adjusted the resource consumption amounts to be comparable with stock USI-LS.
-- While Dirt is an extra added resource, it accounts for the possiblility of improved yields.
+- While Dirt is an extra added resource, it accounts for the possibility of improved yields.

 Station Experiments
 - Updated science defs.
 Thanks DStaal! :)